nialldmarsh/Summeriser/README.md

    - **Purpose**: Assess the readability and complexity of the summaries.
    - **Range**: Higher scores generally indicate easier readability.
+   - **Caveats**: May not fully capture the clarity of technical content.
+   - **Industry Benchmarks**: Balanced scores indicating clarity without oversimplification.

 ### Summarizer Duration Metrics